umutcanaltin/fpgai_compiler/paper/paper.md

 python3 main.py --onnx-file-name my_image_classifier.onnx --precision float  --dma-usage True
 ```

-## Usage of the FPGAI Python libary
+## Deployment of ONNX files in Python

-The following example shows how a model can be deployed using the FPGAI Python library.
+The following example shows how ONNX models can be deployed on FPGA in Python using the FPGAI engine.

 ```python
 from fpgai_engine import fpgai_engine